ericazhaoxy/EdTech-Support-Chatbot/README.md

 ## Overview

-A portfolio project that conceptualizes and develops **three chatbot architectures** from easy to advanced — rule-based, NLP intent classification, and LLM-based—to answer common EdTech questions for students and faculty, and compares tradeoffs in **speed, maintainability, accuracy, and conversational quality**.
+A portfolio project that conceptualizes and develops **three chatbot architectures** from easy to advanced: rule-based, NLP intent classification, and LLM-based, to answer common EdTech questions for students and faculty, and compares tradeoffs in **speed, maintainability, accuracy, and conversational quality**.

 This repo intentionally keeps the project **modular**: